Skip to content

 -A, --cmdArgs command_string Commands that are executed immediately after container starts (can be used with or without a job script)

--c, --cpu min_cpu:max_cpu Range of number of virtual CPUs to select from to run job (can omit max_cpu)
+-c, --cpu min_cpu:max_cpu Range of number of virtual CPUs to select from to run job (can omit max_cpu).
+If mac_cpu omitted, value set to twice min_cpu.

 --cpuVendor cpu_vendor_name CPU vendor of allowed VM instances.
 Allowed values are amd, intel, or " ".
 Default is " " which allows any vendor.
 Use with AWS only.